TOM: Coast to coast and floorboards to shingles, this is The Money Pit Home Improvement Show. I’m Tom Kraeutler.

 TOM: Remember, you can do it yourself …

-LESLIE: But you don’t “re going to have to" get it on alone.
+LESLIE: But you don’t “re going to have to” do it alone.

-( Copyright 2019 Squeaky Door Production, Inc. No portion of this transcript or audio record may be reproduced in any format without the express written authorization of Squeaky Door Yield, Inc .)
+( Copyright 2019 Squeaky Door Product, Inc. No fraction of this record or audio enter is also available reproduced in any format without the express written authorization of Squeaky Door Yield, Inc .)